Farrah Maalik

 Farrah Maalik is a fictional character from the British soap opera Hollyoaks, played by Krupa Pattani.
 The character and casting was announced in April 2017 and Pattani's first appearance as Farrah aired on 6 June 2017.
 Farrah was introduced as the sister of Yasmine Maalik (Haiesha Mistry) and the daughter of Misbah Maalik (Harvey Virdi) as part of a new Muslim family on Hollyoaks.
 Farrah is a clinical psychologist and was characterised as being honest, feisty and confident.
 As part of the character's androgynous, Pattani had to cut her hair and she also had tattoos painted on.
 Pattani enjoyed playing a lesbian Muslim character and found it intriguing that these aspect of Farrah's identity did not define her.
 Hollyoaks executive producer Bryan Kirkwood revealed that the soap intended to introduce a new lesbian character and a Muslim family and so combine the two aspects to create Farrah.

 Farrah's initial storyline sees her move to the Hollyoaks village to take a new job at the hospital and she catches the eye of Esther Bloom (Jazmine Franks).
 One of Farrah's new patients is revealed to be Esther's estranged wife Kim Butterfield (Daisy Wood-Davis), who takes a strong liking to Farrah.
 Farrah and Kim eventually begin a romantic relationship, although Misbah is concerned about this due to the risk on Farrah's job.
 Kirkwood explained that he did not want Farrah to have a coming out in a Muslim family storyline as it had already happened on BBC soap opera EastEnders and he believed that having an accepting Muslim family showed progress.
 Kim is later kidnapped by Ryan Knight (Duncan James) and Farrah tries to find Kim.
 When Kim is eventually rescued, Farrah struggles to support her and ends up cheating on Kim with Grace Black (Tamara Wall).
 This leads to Kim being shot by Grace's ex-boyfriend Glenn Donovan (Bob Cryer) and Farrah works with several other women to take down Glenn.

 After Kim leaves the village after taking the blame for Glenn's death, Farrah begins a relationship with Grace.
 Their relationship is challenged when Farrah received a job offer abroad, and when Grace is run over by her brother Liam Donovan (Jude Monk McGowan), he manipulates Grace into breaking up with Farrah to protect his secret.
 This leads to Farrah leaving the village and her last appearance aired on 28 May 2019.
-Pattani revealed that her departure was a mutual decision between her and Kirkwood and that she had enjoyed enjoyed her time on the soap but wanted to explore other acting opportunities.
+Pattani revealed that her departure was a mutual decision between her and Kirkwood and that she had enjoyed her time on the soap but wanted to explore other acting opportunities.
 Farrah was well-received by critics and viewers.
 Farrah's opening scene, which saw her come into the village on the back of a motorcycle and kiss a woman, was considered memorable, whilst her departure was viewed as emotional.